the-technat/WALL-E/docs/sway-de.md

 ```

 To activate the changes I reboot the system now.
 After you reboot you should see a terminal like display manager with a login prompt.
 You can now login to sway.
-Use Super+Enter to get a terminal for further configs.
+Use Super+Enter to launch alacritty.

 ### Swaylock / Swayidle
 To lock your screen on keypress or after some idle time there are official packages for sway.